prismaymedia/linkfy/scripts/README.md

 **What it does**:
 - Checks if Vercel CLI is installed (installs if needed)
 - Guides you through Vercel login
-- Links both client and server projects to Vercel
+- Links client project to Vercel
-- Displays project IDs needed for GitHub secrets
+- Displays project IDs and org ID
-- Provides next steps for completing the setup
+- Provides next steps for GitHub secrets and environment variables

+> **Note**: The server is deployed separately and is not linked to Vercel.

 **Prerequisites**:
 - Node.js and npm installed